eisental/RedstoneChips/circuitdocs/Transmitter.md

 Broadcasts its data inputs wirelessly over a specific broadcast channel.
 The data can be received by any [receiver](Receiver) chip tuned to the same channel.

-Set your message in the input data pins, then set the send pin (input 0) on to send the message.
-If the send pin is left in an on state, the transitter will send data whenever any of the input data pins change.
+Set your message in the input data pins, then set the send pin (input 0) on, to send the message.
+If the send pin is left in an on state, the transmitter will send data whenever any of the input data pins changes state.
-A transmitter with one input pin doesn't have a send pin and will send a message whenever the pin changes state.
+A transmitter with one input pin doesn't have a send pin and will send a message whenever that input changes state.
-Once the send pin is on, any change to the data pins will cause the transmitter to broadcast.

-The channel name can specify a start bit by using the syntax `<channel name>:<start bit>`.
+The channel name can specify a start bit by using the format: `<channel name>:<start bit>`.
 When used, the transmitter will set the broadcast channel data from the start bit on leaving the current value of channel bits that are out of range.
-To set the transmitter's start bit dynamically, it's possible to use the chip in select mode.
-In this mode some of the chip's inputs set the start bit.
-The argument should be written using the format of `select(<no. of select bits>)`.
-For example, `select(3)` will set inputs 1,2 and 3 as select inputs (input 0 is still the send pin).

 Using the optional `select(<# ranges>)` argument allows a single transmitter to send to multiple ranges of bits on the channel.
 Using this option requires enough additional input pins to represent the number of ranges, 1 for 2 ranges, 2 for 4 ranges, 4 for 16 ranges, etc. These additional pins will be right after the send pin.
 Data transmitted will be directed to a starting bit equal to the range selected * the number of data bits.
 For example, with an 8 bit transmitter and `select(3)`, 0 on the select pins will transmit to bits 0-7, 1 will transmit to bits 8-15, 2 will transmit to bits 16-23.
 This setting is in addition to any start bit specified in the channel identifier.
 Using the above example again, if the channel identifier specified bit 10 as the start bit, 0 on the select pins will transmit to bits 10-17, 1 will transmit to bits 18-25, 2 will transmit to bits 26-33.